bmedicke/webappsec/readme.md

 ---

 * start out with `sqlite`, maybe switch to postgres later
+    * sqlite is purely concurrent and might be too slow for larger apps
 * the `flask-api` directory contains a python package (`__init__.py`) for the app with the application factory (`create_app()`)

 # resources